 (photo credit: Courtesy)

-The claims against him are based on testimony that alleges the judge sexually harassed family relatives while they were still minors.
+The original publicly reported claims against him were that he had sexually harassed family relatives while they were still minors.